-Forget the man cave, a woman cave is what you want.
+Forget the man cave, a woman cave (or she shed) is what you want.
 And there’s a big difference.
 Where the typical man cave is filled with manly things, a woman cave is filled with whatever makes you happy.
 It doesn't even have to be in the basement.
 If you love all things pink and fluffy, that’s great.
 But feminine doesn’t mean frilly; there are many ways to create a woman cave you’ll want to spend much of your free time.

-Your Woman Cave For What You Love to Do
+A Woman Cave For What You Love to Do

 Your interests don’t have to fit anyone else’s notion of quality down time.
-But you do need a comfortable, convenient, and flexible space for all the activities you love.
+But you do need a comfortable, convenient and flexible space for all the activities you love.

 Master Baths Transform Into Spas